Campus Girls

-Campus Girls is a 1995 Philippine drama film directed by Mac Alejandre on his directorial debut.
+Campus Girls is a 1995 Philippine drama film directed by Mac Alejandre in his feature directorial debut.
 The film stars Vina Morales, Donna Cruz, Donita Rose and Geneva Cruz as the titular kolehiyalas.

 The film is streaming online on YouTube.

 Plot

-Vangie, Georgie, Samantha and Diane are best of friends who encounter different journeys in life as they go through college.
+Vangie, Georgie, Samantha, and Diane are the best of friends who encounter different journeys in life as they go through college.
 Their friendship gets tested when Diane and Georgie fight over the affections of college heartthrob Louie, while Samantha discovers that Vangie is her dad's young mistress.